Donut-Mod-Team/donut-mod/documentation/tibco_user_guide.md

 # Donut Chart mod for Tibco Spotfire
 The Donut Mod is an extension addon for the TIBCO Spotfire platform, which complements its environment by allowing the users to visualize their data using a donut chart representation.
 A donut chart is a variation of a pie chart with a hole in the middle, which contains a dynamically changing center text.

 ![User_Guide_Donut_Chart_Example](./diagrams/Tibco_UG_Image.PNG "User Guide Donut Chart Example")

 ## Try this mod in TIBCO Spotfire® Analyst
 [Download this mod.](https://github.com/Donut-Mod-Team/donut-mod/releases) Click the Download button and follow the instructions below the button to open the mod in Spotfire Analyst.
+The mod is supported in Spotfire® 11.4 LTS (API Version 11.2), and 11.5 (API Version 11.3).

 ### How to open the mod
 1. Open Spotfire® Analyst, and create an analysis by loading some data.